 Ross placed its 18 holes near the site of the state’s first golf course, whose 14 holes were eventually abandoned in favor of his design.
 He put Grandmother Creek into play on 14 holes, including 472-yard long No. 3, the club’s signature hole and one of Golf.com’s Top 50 U.S. golf holes.

-Eseeola Lodge also offers a full-service spa, and rooms, suites and a private cottage.
+Eseeola Lodge also offers a full-service spa, plus rooms, suites and a private cottage.
 Dining features a deep wine list and varied menu.
-If you’re there on a Thursday, be sure to try the legendary seafood buffet.